a-kowalski/component-ioc/README.md

 # Change Log
 This is the Maleficarum IOC Container implementation.

+## [3.0.0] - 2018-08-31
+> CAUTION:
+> this version completely breaks backwards compatibility with 2.x.
+DO NOT just replace older version with this one.
+### Changed
+- Changed dependency label to share: This means that registerDependency() and getDependency() methods have been renamed to registerShare() and retrieveShare() respectively.
+- Reversed builder lookup order.
+With this new version the get() method will go from generic to specific and pass the result of each builder to the next one for refinement.
+- Removed default builder file.
+If you want to have builders automatically imported you need to register each namespace.
+(This does not apply to builders added via initializers or manual code execution)
+- Removed builder appends.
+They were never as useful as we hoped.
+- Updated requirements to PHP 7.2

 ## [2.2.0] - 2017-08-10
 ### Added
 - Added support for builder appends.